endoflife-date/endoflife.date/products/rabbitmq.md

 > [RabbitMQ](https://www.rabbitmq.com/) is an open source message broker written in Erlang that supports multiple messaging protocols.

 - **General Support**: includes regular patch releases
-- **[Extended Support](https://tanzu.vmware.com/rabbitmq)**: includes security patches, and high-severity issues reported by users with a commercial license from VMWare.
+- **[Extended Support](https://tanzu.vmware.com/rabbitmq)**: includes security patches, and fixes for high-severity issues reported by users with a commercial license from VMWare.